 Jesus the great disrupter of the homeostasis went home to Nazareth.
 They did not see him as a pearl.
 They judged him as some kind of “fish” they could understand, caught like them in the “net” they called home.
 If his deeds of power did not come from where they understood, “They must not be real.”
 If he came from that family system, “What makes him think he is anything but from that family system?”
 Their resistance quenched the Spirit.

-We are always working on meeting the status quo as a change agent but feeling at home in eternity, moving yet rooted.
+Jesus followers are always working on meeting the status quo as change agents and always interested in feeling deeply at home in eternity, moving yet rooted.
 We are brave enough to be ourselves in Jesus.
-But we are always going to be coming up against the resistance that keeps people in bondage and quells the miracles.
+But we are always going to be coming up against the kind of resistance which keeps people in bondage and quells miracles.
 It is difficult, isn’t it?

 How do you see the incident in Nazareth?
 On the one hand, the writer definitely blames the people for their unbelief: “He did not do many deeds of power there, because of their unbelief.”
-He seems as frustrated as you might be about people who are stuck in their faithless ways.
+He seems as frustrated as you might be about people who are poking you with the fin of their faithless ways.
 On the other hand, it is at least possible that Jesus did not do miracles in Nazareth because the questions the people were asking were the exact questions he needed to excite in them.

 They didn’t need a miracle, he astonished them just by showing up as his true self.

-“Where did this man get this wisdom and these deeds of power?“ They were going to get plenty of chances to see works of power, including a resurrection, but maybe, for now, their questions were leading them to seek for treasure.
+“Where did this man get this wisdom and these deeds of power?“ That’s a good question.
+“What is this newness?
+Why do I feel this strange feeling?
+Why am I so irritated?”
+They were going to get plenty of chances to see works of power, including a resurrection, but maybe, for now, their questions were leading them to seek for treasure and eventually see it right in their own home town.

 The presence of Jesus disrupts us enough to dislodge us from our sin-soaked homeostasis.
 If we understand who he is and what he is talking about, then we can reconfigure around a new love and an eternal truth in the kingdom of God.
 It is amazing how our frustrations with the past and our questions about the future combine to lead us to the kingdom of God.